 With stories, leaders can inspire employees to excel, align themselves with investors and communities and engage more effectively with customers.
 Creating an authentic, trustworthy and compelling narrative is vital to a leader’s success.

 Storytelling can create huge value for the organisation at very low cost.
-It’s clear to see why business and leaders want to understand how to become great storytellers.
+It’s clear to see why businesses and leaders want to understand how to become great storytellers.

 Good stories have a number of features: they surprise us, they make us think, they stick with us and help us remember ideas in ways that text can’t.

-Never has there been a time when business has been so hungry for storytelling than today.
+Never has there been a time when business has been so hungry for storytelling than today - Alexander Mackenzie, Cranfield Uni storytelling expert

 Great storytellers have an unfair advantage.
 They can recruit and hire the best people by creating a compelling vision, they engage better with the press and media, they raise funding more easily for their project or business and they close business partnerships more quickly.